yuhonas/free-exercise-db/README.md

 ## Free Exercise DB 💪  &nbsp; [![Test, Lint & Deploy Site to Github Pages](https://github.com/yuhonas/free-exercise-db/actions/workflows/ci.yaml/badge.svg)](https://github.com/yuhonas/free-exercise-db/actions/workflows/ci.yaml) [![License: Unlicense](https://img.shields.io/badge/license-Unlicense-blue.svg)](http://unlicense.org/)

 Open Public Domain Exercise Dataset in `JSON` format, 800+ exercises & images with a browsable public searchable frontend

 ### Why?

 I started building another fitness related app and was looking for free/open source exercise lists and imagery I stumbled upon
-[exercises.json](https://github.com/wrkout/exercises.json) which was amazing though the data wasn't structured the way I wanted it and I also wanted a free browsable/searchable frontend to the data inspired by [this issue](https://github.com/wrkout/exercises.json/issues/5) so I restructured the data and built a simple frontend to it :)
+[exercises.json](https://github.com/wrkout/exercises.json) which was amazing though the data wasn't structured the way I wanted it and I also wanted a browsable/searchable frontend to the data inspired by [this issue](https://github.com/wrkout/exercises.json/issues/5) so I restructured the data and built a simple frontend to it :)

 ### What do they look like?